Times Square–42nd Street station: BRT platforms

-Also planned under the Dual Contracts was the Broadway Line of the Brooklyn Rapid Transit Company (BRT), subsequently the Brooklyn–Manhattan Transit Corporation (BMT).
+Also planned under the Dual Contracts was the Broadway Line of the Brooklyn Rapid Transit Company (BRT; after 1923, the Brooklyn–Manhattan Transit Corporation or BMT).
 The Broadway Line station was planned as a local station, with the express station to be located between 47th and 49th Streets.
 Opponents of the plan said it would cause large amounts of confusion, as Times Square was a "natural" transfer point.
 In February 1914, the PSC ordered the BRT to make the Broadway Line's 42nd Street station an express station.
 The change was made at the insistence of Brooklynites who wanted an express station in the Theater District of Manhattan.

 The BRT station was to have two small mezzanines above the platforms, one each at 40th and 42nd Streets, but local civic group Broadway Association advocated for a connection between the two mezzanines.
 The PSC approved the construction of a large concourse above the BRT station in 1917.
 The concourse would only have cost an extra $1,400, but the station's general contractor refused to build the concourse because of a dispute over the price of cast-iron columns.
+A. W. King was hired to install finishes in the Times Square station in July 1917.
 The Broadway Line station opened on January 5, 1918, as the northern terminal of a shuttle service running south to Rector Street.
 Through service began operating in July 1919 when the line was extended northward.